openDAQ/streaming-protocol-lt/docs/openDAQ-signal-definition-examples.md

 # Resolution Examples

-Here are some time family examples:
+Here are some time resolution examples:

 - 1200 Hz = [1/1200]
 - 44100 Hz = [1/44100]